-The cycling route starts at TOP Vianen-Ponthoeve and takes you through the historic center of Vianen and the rural area of the Vijfheerenlanden.
+The cycle route starts at TOP Vianen-Ponthoeve and takes you through the historic center of Vianen and the rural area of the Vijfheerenlanden.
 In the Middle Ages, five gentlemen ruled here.
 The landscape from that time can still be recognized.
-Within high dikes lies a mosaic of floodplains, orchards, pilot whale plots and endless meadows
+Within high dykes is a mosaic of floodplains, orchards, griend plots and endless meadows

-Vianen was a Free City in the Middle Ages; a place with its own rules and a refuge for 'strangers with money'.
-The route leads along the Voorstraat, including the historic town hall and the Stedelijk Museum Vianen, in which the VVV is located.
+Vianen was a Free City in the Middle Ages; a place with its own rules and a refuge for'foreigners with money\\\'.
+The route takes you over the Voorstraat, past the historic town hall and the Municipal Museum Vianen, where the tourist office is located.